GSto/digital-garden/notes/evergreen notes.md

 Write notes that last forever.
 These notes are different from transient notes, i.e. notes you make take about a project or for a short scheduling period.
 Andy Matuschak has some great [public notes about note taking](https://notes.andymatuschak.org/z4SDCZQeRo4xFEQ8H4qrSqd68ucpgE6LU155C)

+Treat them like a code base.
+Notes need occasional refactoring and maintenance.

 Notes evolve over time.
 Just because a note is evergreen does not it mean it needs to ever be complete.
 One method of doing this is [[progressive summarization]]: As you read and re-read notes, edit and improve them as you go along.
 Examples include bolding or re-organizing text, adding links to other notes and external resource, and budding a note into more, smaller notes.

 On links, **Notes should be linked densely and in context**.
 Favor adding links instead of not.
 Favor including links in the context of notes instead of loosely tying notes together with 'tags'.